Looking for Arawarra ...... an international research effort .... terminated

 Noble causes come along rarely; the search for Arawarra is one of them.....

-In late 2019 the present writer was approached by Associate Professor Marlene Longbottom of the University of Wollongong and later James Cook University, Queensland, with the plea: "We have to find Arawarra!"
-Professor Longbottom felt that, as a long-term researcher and professional archivist, the present writer would be of assistance in the task of locating the remains - if they survived - of the late Aboriginal Elder and warrior Arawarra (circa 1760 - 1825).
-Thus commenced a process which resulted in contact and collaboration with a group of academics from the University of St Andrews.
+In June 2019 the present writer (Michael Organ) was approached by Associate Professor Marlene Longbottom of the University of Wollongong and later James Cook University, Queensland, with the plea: "We have to find Arawarra!"
+Professor Longbottom, a member of the Shoalhaven Indigenous community, felt that, as a long-term researcher and professional archivist, the present writer would be of assistance in the task of locating the remains - if they survived in an overseas collection - of the late Aboriginal Elder and warrior Arawarra (circa 1760 - 1825).
+Thus commenced a process of research, study, and community engagement and consultation which, from 2022, gave rise to contact and collaboration with a group of academics from the University of St Andrews.
 Scotland, the former alma mater of Alexander Berry.
-A number of side projects and events arose out of that subsequent international collaboration, including the launch of the Arawarra one-man play / performance piece by writer, musician, dancer and actor Jacob Morris and producer Lincoln Smith in November 2026.
+Unfortuantely the project was terminated in March 2026 due to a late-stage intervention by members of the Jerrinja Local Aboriginal Land Council.

-The search for Arawarra, at least in the view of the present writer, began with Professor Marlene Longbottom, and her bringing to attention the erection of two large iron sculptures of Alexander and David Berry by the side of the road leading into the South Coast township of Berry.
-This event riled some of the local Indigenous and non-Indigenous population, bringing back memories of the colonial era abuses of the Berry family and their mistreatment of the local community in pursuit of profit.
-Arising out of that, Marlene brought to the present writer's notice the article Small histories: a road trip reveals local museums stuck in a rut concerning a visit to the Berry Museum by University of Wollongong research student Jennifer Saunders and the problems with the display, or rather lack thereof, of Indigenous material.
+Their erection riled some of the local Indigenous and non-Indigenous population, bringing back memories of the colonial era abuses of the Berry family and their mistreatment of the local community in pursuit of profit.
+Arising out of that, Professor Longbottom subsequently brought to the present writer's notice the October 2019 article Small histories: a road trip reveals local museums stuck in a rut concerning a visit to the Berry Museum by University of Wollongong research student Jennifer Saunders and the problems with the display, or rather lack thereof, of Indigenous material.
 The paper also referred to the tragic tale of Alexander Berry's treatment of the Aboriginal warrior, chief and Elder Arawarra during the 1820s.

-The present writer had published archival material relating to Berry's actions and Arawarra back in 1989 in his A Documentary History of the Illawarra and South Coast Aborigines 1770-1850; including a Chronological Bibliography 1770-1990.
-Some thirty years later it served as one of the sparks for an effort to locate the remains of Arawarra that had been shipped over to Great Britain during the late 1820s.
-That search continues, and some aspects of it are presented below. brief biography of Arawarra compiled by the present writer in December 2025 can be found here - Arawarra, Chief of Shoalhaven c.1760 - c.1825.
+The present writer had compiled archival material relating to Berry's actions and Arawarra back in 1989 within his A Documentary History of the Illawarra and South Coast Aborigines 1770-1850; including a Chronological Bibliography 1770-1990, published by the Aboriginal Education Unit at the University of Wollongong.
+Some thirty years later this material served as one of the sparks for an effort to locate the remains of Arawarra that had been shipped over to Great Britain during the late 1820s as part of phrenological scientific studies.
+That search continues, and some aspects of it are presented below.

 ---------------------